marmelab/react-admin/docs/Show.md

 );
 ```

-## Error Side Effects
+## Client Query Options

+`<Show>` accepts a `queryOptions` prop to pass options to the react-query client.

+This can be useful e.g. to override the default error side effect.
 By default, when the `dataProvider.getOne()` call fails at the dataProvider level, react-admin shows an error notification and refreshes the page.

-You can override this behavior and pass custom side effects by providing a function as `onError` prop:
+You can override this behavior and pass custom side effects by providing a custom `queryOptions` prop:

 ```jsx
 import * as React from 'react';